 with the beginning of winter marked on 7 November

 This idea of winter imprisoning and chaining the earth will be familiar to anyone who's read a little Old English poetry.
-There are many, many examples of winter as danger and sorrow: The Seafarer lamenting his cold feet and his burning heart as he sails on the icy ocean, the speaker in The Wife's Lament imagining her lover in exile beneath a storm-dashed cliff, Weland in chains in Deor suffering 'wintercealde wræce'.
+There are many, many examples of winter as danger and sorrow: The Seafarer lamenting his cold feet and his burning heart as he sails on the icy ocean, the speaker in The Wife's Lament imagining her lover alone and grieving beneath a storm-dashed cliff, Weland in chains in Deor suffering 'wintercealde wræce', 'winter-cold exile'.
 But perhaps the most famous - and my favourite - instance is The Wanderer, in which an exile, mourning the loss of home, lord and friends, is trapped in a winter which is his own grief:

 Oft ic sceolde ana uhtna gehwylce

 Ne mæg werig mod wyrde wiðstondan,

 in hyra breostcofan bindað fæste;

 siþþan geara iu goldwine minne